jmchuster/template-cljs-rails-api/README.md

 Nginx is responsible for serving the precompiled static js and css assets.
 In development mode, `boot` can provide a hot-reload and repl environment.

+## Features

+- [Rails-API](https://github.com/rails-api/rails-api) for a lighter, trimmer backend than traditional Rails, running the latest Rails 5 RC1
+- serving and reading JSON requests in the [{json:api}](http://jsonapi.org) style
+- ClojureScript frontend built utilizing [Reagent](https://github.com/reagent-project/reagent) and [Secretary](https://github.com/gf3/secretary)
+- watching, building, and hot-reloading (JS, CSS, and HTML) powered by [Boot](https://github.com/boot-clj/boot)
+- static assets and api served via an Nginx reverse proxy without requiring subdomains
+- easily swap between SSL-optional and SSL-required via Nginx
+- [JWT](https://jwt.io/) for stateless authentication and authorization
+- assets, api, and proxy packaged in a single Docker container built on Phusion's [Baseimage-docker](https://github.com/phusion/baseimage-docker)
+- helper scripts for a "one-click" creation of the local Docker environment from scratch, including Postgres and Redis
+- tiered clean reloads, each in < 5s
+  - hot-reload to destroy lexical state
+  - refresh to destroy browser state
+  - restart to destroy server state
+  - rebuild to destroy container state

 ## Get started

 To get started, you'll need to do the following: